Skip to main content

 A meaningful opportunity to test proposed changes to the highway that provide an opportunity for wider participation in walking, cycling, wheeling, and other non-motorised activities such as horse riding.

-Any proposed changes will be developed in close collaboration with local residents and other stakeholders.
+Any proposed changes are being developed in close collaboration with local residents and other stakeholders.

 Residents of much of Brampton, Grafham, Perry, Buckden, and Ellington will have received an update letter w/c 18 November 2024.
 This was supported by communications that went out to councillors w/c 11 November 2024.